Clinical Trials (PDQ®)

 - Women of childbearing potential (WCBP) must agree to use two reliable forms of contraception simultaneously or to practice complete abstinence from heterosexual intercourse; the two methods of reliable contraception must include one highly effective method (i.e., intrauterine device [IUD], hormonal [birth control pills, injections, or implants], tubal ligation, partner's vasectomy) and one additional effective (barrier) method (i.e., latex condom, diaphragm, cervical cap); WCBP must be referred to a qualified provider of contraceptive methods if needed

-- Male subjects randomized to Arm B must agree to use a latex condom during sexual contact with women of childbearing potential while participating in the study and for at least 12 months following discontinuation from the study even if he has undergone a successful vasectomy
+- NOTE: Male subjects randomized to Arm B must agree to use a latex condom during sexual contact with women of childbearing potential while participating in the study and for at least 12 months following discontinuation from the study even if he has undergone a successful vasectomy

 - Women must not be pregnant or breastfeeding; all females of childbearing potential must have a blood test within 10-14 days prior to randomization to rule out pregnancy